-Looking down on the huge torrents of water flowing through the locks, and the massive steel doors that slam shut to control the flow of water, it’s hard not to be impressed when you visit the Panama Canal.
+Looking down on the huge torrents of water flowing through the locks and the massive steel doors that slam shut to control the flow of water, it’s hard not to be impressed.

-This blog post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
+This blog post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you).

-History of the Panama Canal
+A brief history of the Panama Canal

-Let’s start with a brief history lesson on the Panama Canal.
-The idea of a canal was first floated (pun intended) in the early 1500s by Vasco Nuñez de Balboa, the Spanish explorer.
-It wasn’t until the 1800s that the French made attempts to create a canal – all of which failed.
+But the idea of a canal was first floated (pun intended) way back in the early 1500s by Vasco Nuñez de Balboa, the Spanish explorer.

 In 1904, the United States took control and construction was underway in earnest.
 The canal was officially opened in 1914, but it wasn’t actually handed over to Panama until 31 December 1999.